 That figure — essentially a cost estimate for closing the achievement gap — varied by school district.
 But overall, it worked out to about $16,800 per pupil, an increase of more than one-third.

-Newsom’s proposed budget for 2020-21 calls for a record $84 billion next fiscal year for public schools and community colleges.
+In 2021, the budget for public schools and community colleges ballooned to a record-breaking $123.9 billion.
 But the governor, legislators, advocates, educators and experts agree that the state needs to commit even more to education, pointing to cost-of-living-adjusted rankings that place California 41st in education spending.

 Education is already a massive line item, and lawmakers have been loath to make it bigger, given the traumatic cuts that had to be made during the last recession.
-Ballot measures, however, could go before voters in November and in 2022, with the aim of raising billions of public school dollars by raising taxes on corporations and wealthy Californians.
+In 2020 Californians voted down a ballot measure that could have raised billions of dollars for public schools by raising taxes on big corporations.